 Chrome Lab: Finally, for now, there is this.
 Chrome Lab offers users a range of thirteen experiments, each designed to help us understand the principles of music.
 The elements are Song Maker, Rhythm, Spectrogram, Chords, Sound Waves, Arpeggios, Kandinsky, Melody Maker, Voice Spinner, Harmonics, Piano Roll, Oscillators, and Strings.
 Each one is geared up to let you in on the world of music through various perspectives.

-I offer thanks to Control Alt Achieve for reporting on these items.
+Thanks to Control Alt Achieve for reporting on these items.

 Love free education?
 Want more of it?
 You can show your support!
 Thank you so much to everyone who does.